Student Life Division Staff

 Jim Smucker served for 27 years as President and a Partner in the Bird-in-Hand Corporation, a hospitality management company that employs 450 people in the Lancaster, PA area.
 He also spent a number of years as an adjunct faculty member at several universities teaching courses in the classroom as well as on-line in Entrepreneurialism, Leadership, Change, and Organizational Behavior.
 In his spare time he enjoys reading and training for and running ultra-marathons.
 He lives in Harrisonburg, VA with his wife Anna and has three adult children Jordon, Rachel, and Kate.

 Bernadette Griffith , operations coordinator, can make appointments with the vice president and assists departments in the student life suite with various events and programs.
 Bernadette has over ten years experience in higher education, working at three different institutions in residence life, academic affairs, and student life.
-She is happy to help parents, students, and visitors find services and assistance through out their time at EMU.
-She loves anything to do with Shakespeare, and Lord of the Rings.
+She is happy to help parents, students, and visitors find services and assistance throughout their time at EMU.

 You may also make appointments directly with Jim Smucker by calling Julie Hatfield at 540-432-4209 or X4209.